cloudmesh-community/fa18-423-03/project-report/report.md

 ## Results

-Our program works great on a local machine.
-If a local machine contains the Python programs that we created and the FAERS raw dataset, we are able to easily parse and query the proper results that we intended to find.
-However, the same cannot be said for our search for a proper Cloud Server to run this program via a virtual machine, as opposed to a local machine.
-Amazon Web Service's EC2 Server, Microsoft Azure's Cloud Shell, and IBM's VirtualBox all failed to run our program.
-However, through failure, we learned that two of the three servers' issues can be solved through a simple fix: money.

-The services that were offered through Amazon Web Service and Microsoft Azure were "free trials," where we were limited to a certain number of hours or days that we were able to access.
-However, this also limits the amount of computing power we able to access through their programs.
-AWS only allows 1 GB of memory for their free trial version, a mark that was well over the datasets that we were working with.
-Microsoft Azure has a similar pricing structure where you actually have different tiers for computing power (RAM) and storage space [@www-Azure-Pricing].
-Our issue with IBM's VirtualBox started at the source, where we were unable to create an initial virtual machine to load our program to the server.

-The issues with Microsoft Azure and Amazon Web Services Cloud Servers proved to be issues that were brought about by having a dataset that was too large for the free trial versions of the software.
-We firmly believe that our program would be able to work with ease using our implementation procedures and spending the extra money to access a higher quality version of the same services that we tested.

 As shown by our results, there are a few similarities and differences to note when deciding what platform to use when executing our program.
 The Terrans Force T5 computer by far outperformed all the other machines both in run times for